-9.4 RESTRICTIONS ON RENTING TO RELATIVES
+9.4 RESTRICTIONS ON RENTING TO RELATIVES [24 CFR §982.306(d)]

 In accordance with HUD policy, the family will not be allowed to rent a unit from an owner (including a principal or other interested party) who is the spouse, parent, child, grandparent, grandchild, and sister or brother of any member of the family.
 This restriction applies to all new contracts entered into after June 16, 1998.